Joseph Pisani field photography: elephant in Zambia, from the Second Sketchbook and World Ledger field archive

 Scroll to main content

-Field Photography A visual diary of an artist's life chasing an impossible pledge
+Field Photography The Second Sketchbook: A visual diary of an artist chasing his Impossible Pledge

 Click any image to view the full size and a hint of the backstory behind it.